How is it that it's almost Memorial Day already? 'Splain it to me Lucy! When I was a kid, a week seemed like an eternity.

-Best thing is that you can make it days ahead.
-The vinaigrette acts as a marinade, the longer the salad sits, the more infused with flavor it becomes.
+The best thing is that you can make it days ahead.
+The vinaigrette acts as a marinade, so the longer the salad sits, the more infused with flavor it becomes.

 This recipe makes a large batch of potato salad, perfect for a picnic or potluck.
 You can easily cut the ingredients in half if you want a more moderate amount of potato salad.